What is Kubernetes?

 Is Kubernetes just a trend or is it here to stay?

 Kubernetes is one of the fastest-growing open source projects in history, and growth is accelerating.
 Adoption continues to soar among developers and the companies that employ them.
 A few data points worth noting:

-- At this writing, more than 90,000 commits have been made to the Kubernetes repository on GitHub (link resides outside IBM) — including nearly 6,000 commits in the last four months — and there are over 2,300 active contributors to the project.
-According to the Cloud Native Computing Foundation (link resides outside IBM), there have been more than 148,000 commits across all Kubernetes-related repositories (including Kubernetes Dashboard, Kubernetes MiniKube and more).
+- At this writing, more than 90,000 commits have been made to the Kubernetes repository on GitHub (link resides outside IBM) and there are over 2,300 active contributors to the project.
+According to the Cloud Native Computing Foundation (link resides outside IBM), there have been more than 148,000 commits across all Kubernetes-related repositories, including Kubernetes Dashboard, Kubernetes MiniKube and more.